 |Object size and licence||Displays a window with Pma object extended information.
 The number of variables, number of panels and licences used in selected object and its subobjects.
 The number of variables is used to define application size. |

 Variables that are counted into the total application size are in objects PmaData, PmaOpcDaClientGroup, PmaTrendGroup, PmaCommGroup, PmaCommMsg, in obsolete objects PmaNumber and PmaString and in ExtSubVar data extension.

 The number of application variables expresses the extent and complexity of the application.
 The total number of application variables is the sum of all data variables of the application.
-According to the number of the variables, the license price is then defined.
-See Basic runtime license and Price list .
+According to the number of the variables, the licence price is then defined.
+See Basic runtime licence and Price list .

 |Object scripting language||Setting of the scripting language of selected Pma object.|